2009 Manaus Aerotáxi Embraer Bandeirante crash

-The Manaus Aerotáxi crash occurred in the state of Amazonas in Brazil on February 7, 2009.
+The crash of an Embraer EMB-110P1 Bandeirante owned and operated by Manaus Aerotáxi occurred in the state of Amazonas in Brazil on February 7, 2009.
 At 13:50 local time, a Manaus Aerotáxi Embraer EMB-110P1 Bandeirante twin turboprop, registration PT-SEA, operating as an air taxi flight from Coari (SWKO) to Manaus (SBEG), crashed into the Manacapuru River about 80 km southwest of its destination, killing the two crew and 22 of the 26 passengers on board.
 The four surviving passengers, who were seated in the rear, managed to escape the sinking plane and swim safely to shore.
 Among the passengers were eight small children of whom one survived, and a family of 17, two of whom survived.

 Crash

 The Embraer EMB-110P1 Bandeirante twin turboprop aircraft, registration PT-SEA and serial number 110352, was carrying twenty-eight people, though it was certificated for twenty-one.
 Shortly before the crash, the pilot reportedly attempted to turn back to Coari due to heavy rainfall, but then had to make an emergency landing at an abandoned runway of the city of Manacapura.
 Survivors said they saw one of the airplane's propellers stop rotating before the crash.